Skirball Institute of Biomolecular Medicine Education

 PhD Training Programs

-Through NYU School of Medicine’s Sackler Institute of Graduate Biomedical Sciences, PhD students join our research teams working in modern, well-equipped laboratories.
+Through NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences, PhD students join our research teams working in modern, well-equipped laboratories.
 Interdisciplinary PhD training programs span five research areas: genes, cells, and organisms; mechanisms of disease; microbiology, immunology, and infectious disease; neuroscience and physiology; and quantitative biology.

-NYU School of Medicine’s MD/PhD program, a National Institutes of Health–recognized Medical Scientist Training Program, provides rigorous training in both clinical medicine and biomedical research.
+NYU Grossman School of Medicine’s MD/PhD program, a National Institutes of Health–recognized Medical Scientist Training Program, provides rigorous training in both clinical medicine and biomedical research.
 Faculty from the Skirball Institute and other institutes and departments across NYU Langone mentor future physician–scientists and provide them with the skills to launch successful careers.

-NYU School of Medicine’s postdoctoral training program supports postdoctoral fellows during their research fellowships and helps them navigate career choices and the job market.
+NYU Grossman School of Medicine’s postdoctoral training program supports postdoctoral fellows during their research fellowships and helps them navigate career choices and the job market.

 If you are interested in a postdoctoral fellowship position in the lab of a particular Skirball Institute faculty member, email the faculty member to ask about current opportunities.